Crusaders Games

 cursedcityroom

-Jose Zamalloa turned the hunt and scavenge missions into a random exploration deck adventure very similar to the original 1995 edition.
+Jose Zamalloa turned the hunt and scavenge missions into a random exploration deck adventure similar to the original 1995 edition.
 The rules are available from facebook groups and you can also watch a video tutorial at NomadCaravan Tales.
-You build an exploration deck to draw from using your box exploration cards, and tiles are revealed through hero exploration actions.
+You build an exploration deck to draw from, and tiles are revealed through hero exploration actions.
 T junctions may split your route into different paths, and there is a secret hideout or cursed room to find, opened using a key.
-It also uses the destiny dice roll for ambush and counter attack effects.
 If you are a fan of the original Warhammer Quest game style then this is recommended.

 Destiny Event Table (rules variant)